You want smart political talk without the meltdowns?

 So they're really not doing anybody any favors.

-They're certainly not doing their taxpayers any favors by jeopardizing the loss of of God knows how much federal money that's possibly out there.
+They're certainly not doing their taxpayers any favors by jeopardizing the loss of God knows how much federal money that's possibly out there.

-Yeah, well, you know, you got look what happened.
+Yeah, well, you know, you got, look what happened.

-You got the lawyer for one of the accused illegal aliens that was arrested for raping a fourteen-year-old girl in the high school bathroom is predicting his client will get off on a technicality.
+You got the lawyer for one of the accused illegal aliens that was arrested for raping a 14-year-old girl in the high school bathroom is predicting his client will get off on a technicality.

 Listen to this.